Somewhat Suburban Facts of My Life

 In 2007/08 two of my poems appeared in issues 12 & 13 of a now defunct poetry anthology called, Hammered Out, published in Hamilton.
 I’m especially pleased with my poem in issue 13 (which was devoted to surreal poetry) because that poem came to me entirely in a dream, word for word, and I didn’t have to do any work.
 In 2013/14 more of my poems have appeared in poetry anthologies published by The Tower Poetry Society, Hamilton.
 Some of these poems are about love, which is a departure for me, since my usual poetic bent tends toward noble indignation and/or flat-out pissy despair.

-To date I’ve written six novels.
+To date I’ve written eight novels.
 I’ve blocked memory of the first two, which I wrote in my angst phase (late teens, early twenties).
-After I grew up and Life Knocked Me Around a bit, I went at the writing with less angst, more self-control, and have since written 4 novels, more than a few short stories, too many poems, a teleplay for a TV pilot, and an embarrassing number of (mostly failed) song lyrics.
+After I grew up and Life Knocked Me Around a bit, I went at the writing with less angst, more self-control, and have since written six novels, more than a few short stories, too many poems, a teleplay for a TV pilot, and an embarrassing number of (mostly failed) song lyrics.
 Sadly, I am not a musician and so most of my lyrics are yearning for accompaniment, like anxious schoolgirls waiting for someone to phone.
 HOWEVER, one of my lyrics was picked up by an Ottawa musician, Cam Jones.
 You can have a listen.
-Hopefully, there will be more song collaborations coming, since I can’t seem to stop writing lyrics.

 My first published novel is Nightswimming, (published by Seraphim Editions) and it made it’s debut in September 2013.
 Nightswimming was shortlisted for the Hamilton Literary Awards Fiction Prize.
 It did not win.
-However, Canadians tend to be very nice to losers and so I have glowed happily beneath the humble light of sympathy that has shone on me (if only briefly)in the wake of this literary loss.
-A short story I wrote, entitled, Crashing, did win something: third place in Hamilton’s grtiLIT Short Fiction competition – 2013.
+However, Canadians tend to be very nice to losers and so I glowed happily beneath the humble light of sympathy that shone on me (if only briefly) in the wake of that literary loss.
+A short story I wrote, entitled, Crashing, did win something: third place in Hamilton’s grtiLIT Short Fiction competition-2013.
 My second novel, The Last Year of Confusion was released in the spring of 2015, also by Seraphim Editions.
-I’m delighted to report that Elvis Presely made an unexpected guest appearance at the novel’s launch; the King was transported there through time and space via a portal at the base of an Easter Island moai (this makes sense if you read the book).
+I’m delighted to report that Elvis Presley made an unexpected guest appearance at the novel’s launch; the King was transported through time and space via a portal at the base of an Easter Island moai (this makes sense if you read the book).
 I’m also delighted to report that The Last Year of Confusion was shortlisted for the Hamilton Literary Awards Fiction prize in 2016.
 Again, I lost.
 Again, I had glowed.